edgarflorez/rokk3rlabs/README.md

 `$ gulp`

 ## Production Files
-- Open the folder rokk3rlabs/public.
-NOTE this files should run on a server enviroment, In this case I used MAMP.
+- All the production files are in the folder rokk3rlabs/public. `NOTE` those files should be run on a server environment, In this case I used MAMP.
-- news.html
+- `open news.html`
-- dashboard.html
+- `open dashboard.html`

 ## Deadline

-The estimated time for this test is four (4) hours
+The estimated time for this test is four (4) hours, but I spent about 6 hours.

-## Requirements

-You must create a single page application that displays charts to simulate an activity in real-time using the activity-data.json file.

-## Dependencies

-* [reactjs]/[angularjs]
-* [highcharts]/[chartjs]/[d3]

-## TODOs (required)

-1. Build the markup in HTML and CSS, it consists of 2 sections (see zeplin design).
-2. Setup the project structure and integrate any modules required.
-3. Iterate the activity-data.json to simulate the activity-data in real time, these charts should be updated with activity every minute (you should make an interval every minute to show new data).
-Make sure to write the code needed to randomly update the original json.

-## Desirable (plus)

-* Responsive design
-* Managers, modules and dependencies
-* CSS pre-processors
-* Software development patterns
-* Javascript task runners ([gulpjs], [gruntjs], [brunch] ...)
-* Demo Ready

-## Important
+## Progress

-1. You must create a github repository for this test and send an email to camila@rokk3rlabs.com with repository URL and the README.md setup.
-2. Do not use any sort of frontend frameworks for the markup (such as twitter's bootstrap, foundation or similar).
+- I created the setup for development, Gulp, Sass and Javascript
+- Implement only one chat, `the doughnut chart` with static data from the json `activity-data.json`.
+In this case implement `chartjs`
+- Markup HTML and CSS of the two sections `news.html` and `dashboard.html`
+- I couldn't complete the other charts and the main task `update the charts each minute`

 > Good luck and enjoy!